showengineer/rusty-interaction/README.md

 [![ci-img]][ci-link] [![cio-img]][cio-link] [![lic-img]][lic-link] [![doc-img]][doc-link]

 # Rusty Interaction
 This library provides types and helper functions for handling Discord's [Interactions](https://discord.com/developers/docs/interactions/slash-commands).
-Optionally, it can provide an actix-web backend handler system to handle Interactions through your own API (instead of using the gateway).
+It also provides an actix-web backend handler system to handle Interactions through your own API (instead of using the gateway).

 **This library is not done.
 Use for production not yet recommended**